Jonathan-R-Anderson/internetcomputer/README.md

 updates for the system will be saved to dht. the hash of the update files will be saved to blockchain

+make the system validate the system hash from blockchain before boot. if it fails to validate then it needs to boot to a decoy system. only allowed to update hash if previously validates